Sunday, January 5, 2020

 West 42nd Street looking east from Eighth Avenue in 1985.

-In the Frey video, there are several shots of West 42nd Street near Times Square.
+In the Frey video are several shots of West 42nd Street near Times Square.
 This imbues a "gritty" feel to the video.
 One of these shots shows the classic lineup of theater marquees on the north side of the street.
 It's a very artsy shot, you had to be at just the right angle to show all of the theaters in one shot like that.
 It probably took some time to compose that shot.
 Most of the theaters were, shall we say, somewhat seedy in the mid-80s.
-It was a very distinctive block and there was nothing like it anywhere else.
+If you watch the video closely, they actually show the title of one or two of those films which makes it very clear what kind of film it was.
+Since that seems to be what was on the characters' minds that night, I doubt this was accidental.

 Glenn Frey You Belong to the City randommusings.filminspector.com